Boffee/zipio/README.md

 # zipio
 Simple read and write for zip files.

-Currently support reading and writing bytes from and to bzip2, gzip, lz4, and xz.
+Currently support reading and writing bytes from and to bz2, gz, lz4, and xz.